tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <nick>

 Yes, I was talking about kinky.
 Um and this is kind of the appearance versus reality of asexuality.
 The reality of asexual sexuality is that it is a very broad area and this has troubles translating into the dating world.

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-I can imagine
+I can imagine.

 </james>
 </compare>
 <compare>
 <nick>

-yeah, because for me online on Grindr, the things that I will say to people, first of all hopefully will never get leaked into the world, uh... second of all, I... before I meet a guy and this was a historic thing I had to kind of give a disclaimer, like, "hey, heads up I know we've been talking about certain things but I need to tell you that the more you get to know me in person, I'm not as horny as I seem to be."
+Yeah.
+Because for me online on Grindr, the things that I will say to people, first of all hopefully will never get leaked into the world, uh... second of all, I... before I meet a guy and this was a historic thing I had to kind of give a disclaimer, like, "hey, heads up I know we've been talking about certain things but I need to tell you that the more you get to know me in person, I'm not as horny as I seem to be."
 And that's just because I have a very active imagination and I really--

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-You're a writer
+Yeah, you're a writer.

 </james>
 </compare>